jafriyie1/chimecho/README.md

 Note: **Please update the password, username, and name of the DB to reflect your `DATABASE_URL` within the `docker/docker-compose.yml` file**.
 They are currently set to test as placeholders.

-Once the DB is up and running, you may go ahead and run the program.
+Once the DB is up and running, execute the `create table` statements in the `sql/create_table.sql` script.
+Once that is done, you may go ahead and run the program.
 There are 2 subcommands for chimecho: `download` and `upload`.
 ### Download
 The download subcommand is used to get the compressed music files and stores it locally on your machine.